danleavitt0/9dots.io-pages/OiDz029.md

 2. In GarageBand, it is not necessary to play instruments at all.
 The software comes with music that is already created in short segments that can be put together to create a song.
 The short segments are called **loops**.
 By finding the correct loops and mixing them together, you can create a wide variety of music without any instruments.

-3. Students will watch the [Secret Agent Tutorial Video](https://www.youtube.com/watch?v=HMuQchbJRG0) to learn about how to add loops to create a song.
+3. Students watch the [Secret Agent Tutorial Video](https://www.youtube.com/watch?v=HMuQchbJRG0) to learn about how to add loops to create a song.

 ## Elaborate